gtatters/ThermImageJ/Readme.md

 Typical Workflow
 ----------------

--   Determine your FLIR camera's calibration constants
+-   Determine your FLIR camera's calibration constants (i.e. use the Calibration Values Tool)
--   Convert Image to a 16-bit Grayscale File
+-   Convert Image to a 16-bit Grayscale File (i.e. Convert FLIR JPG)
--   Import to imageJ
+-   Import to ImageJ
 -   Run Raw2Temp or one of the custom Raw2Temp macros for your particular camera
+-   Choose your palette (LUT in ImageJ)
 -   Use ImageJ ROI tools and Measurement tools

 Download and extract sample files to test: